Hand-Crafted-Rings, by

 plays havoc with my ability to do fine and/or precise work, thus my ability

-to make and repair jewellery is now much reduced and becoming very unpredictable :-( so
+to make and repair jewellery is now very much reduced and becoming very unpredictable :-( so

-I'm having to look at selling other peoples work too now.
+I'm having to look at selling other work too now.
 But

 I will do my best to ensure I still only sell real quality items, even if I can't make them all myself anymore!